 - Top international expertise in solar cell research and manufacturing

 - Broad research landscape on the energy-related use of biomass

-- Development and integration of energy storage technologies for grid stabilization
+- Development, production and integration of energy storage technologies for stationary and mobile applications

 Especially photovoltaic systems (PV) make important contributions to supplying the capital region.
 Brandenburg has the highest installed PV output per capita in Germany with 1.5 MWp/1,000 inhabitants (2018).
 In addition, the largest solar park in Germany with an installed capacity of 168 MW has been working in Lausitz since 2011.
 After a global consolidation phase, the capital region is again one of the places where important manufacturers and developers of solar cells are concentrated.

 In addition to manufacturers such as aleo solar and Astronergy, more and more start-ups with innovative solar products for end users are being created.
 At the Competence Center Thin-Film and Nanotechnology for Photovoltaics Berlin (PVcomB), thin-film photovoltaic technologies and products are developed in cooperation with the industry.